+B.6.5.
 Quadrupole effects in gravitational wave spacetimes

-Finally, we have studied how a small extended body at rest interacts with an incoming single plane gravitational wave.
+We have studied how a small extended body at rest interacts with an incoming single plane gravitational wave.
 The body is spinning and also endowed with a quadrupolar structure, so that due to the latter property it can be thus considered as a good model for a gravitational wave antenna.